Architectural Control Committee Manual

 3.1 APPLICATION PROCEDURES

-A. Identify the type of application to be completed by reference on the Submittal Form and Application (New Construction; Alteration/Remodel; Exterior Supplement).
+A. Identify the type of application to be completed by reference on the Submittal Form and Application (New Construction; Alteration/Remodel; Exterior Supplement, Construction Agreement (Campground Sheds)).

 B. Submit a fully completed application to Architectural Control Committee.
 Plans are always required, and they must be submitted with the application.
-Applications are available from the EMC Manager.
+Applications are available from the EMC Administrative Manager or on the Edelweiss website.

 1. Final Plan Submittal: An application fee of $ (see Appendix B) is required at the time of final plan submittal.
 Additionally, the documentation as stated in paragraph 3.0 (B) is required.